 In the last few years there have been 2 major ferry disasters in which hundreds of people have died.
-A number of people were also killed in a ferry incident on 5 January 2014.
+A number of people were also killed in a ferry incident in January 2014.
 If you believe a ferry is overloaded or unseaworthy, don’t get on.
-See River and sea travel.
+See River and sea travel

 Around 75,000 British nationals visit Tanzania every year.
 Most visits are trouble-free.

 Take out comprehensive travel and medical insurance before you travel.